Memory

 This history item is generated based on the OrderReactionLog where the agent is the purchase agent and the reaction is accept.
 See also: econsimulacra.logs.base.OrderReactionLog, econsimulacra.envs.base.Environment._process_reactions(agent_id, reactions)

-class econsimulacra.memory.base.SaleHistoryItem(item_name, quantity, price, time, time_step, to_agent_id)[source]
+class econsimulacra.memory.memory_items.SaleHistoryItem(item_name, quantity, price, time, time_step, to_agent_id)[source]

 Bases: object